momits/pubfisher/README.md

     return islice(fisher.fish_all(), 200)
 ```

-Using one and the same scraper, you can perform lots of queries.
+Using one and the same fisher object, you can perform lots of queries.
 Pubfisher takes care of reusing the session cookies across requests
-such that your queries appear natural to the underlying web services.
+so that your queries appear natural to the underlying web services.